-- IMDactive < is IMD active? >
+- IMDOn < is IMD active? >

-Acceptable Values: on or off

-Default Value: off

 Description: Specifies whether or not to listen for an IMD connection.

 - IMDport < port number to expect a connection on >

-Acceptable Values: positive integer

 Description: This is a free port number on the machine that node 0 is running on.
 This number will have to be entered into VMD.

 - IMDfreq < timesteps between sending coordinates >

-Acceptable Values: positive integer

 Description: This allows coordinates to be sent less often, which may increase NAMD performance or be necessary due to a slow network.

 - IMDwait < wait for an IMD connection? >

-Acceptable Values: yes or no

-Default Value: no

 Description: If no, NAMD will proceed with calculations whether a connection is present or not.
 If yes, NAMD will pause at startup until a connection is made, and pause when the connection is lost.

 - IMDignore < ignore interactive steering forces >

-Acceptable Values: yes or no

-Default Value: no

 Description: If yes, NAMD will ignore any steering forces generated by VMD to allow a simulation to be monitored without the possibility of perturbing it.